AI SOAP Notes

 Does this replace my clinical judgment?

-How is this different from a generic AI scribe?
+How is this different from a generic AI medical scribe?

 Keep Exploring